kareemgamal1/Todoist/README.md

 10-Search for a task from search bar by task name

+11-Days are lazy loaded in the Upcoming page, everytime a user scrolls to the bottom it loads 5 additional days.

 ---
 ## Future features to add:
 1-Ability to sign up, and save user info to firebase <br />